-The reason preschoolers ask why they cannot run with scissors in their hands is so they can understand your reasoning.
+Preschoolers ask why they cannot run with scissors in their hands because they can understand your reasoning.

 According to the Wall Street Journal, children develop free will at age four.
 By explaining the reasoning behind safety to preschoolers, you are helping them understand how to make safe choices.

 All connections, interactions, and references have been internal for most preschoolers’ lives.

 As children reach preschool age, their cognitive development reaches a point where they can understand things beyond themselves.

 Since the preschooler’s only reference is themselves and the members of their households, many of their questions will be relative to their own lives.